gvalencia/project_template/README.md

 In this model countries could interact inside the same block or with countries of other blocks.
 We assume symmetrical 2X2 matrix allowing countries to face 4 different games: Prisoner Dilemma, Harmonic game, Hawk –Dove game, and Stag Hunt game.
 Three control parameters are introduced: Coordination, Trust and Power.
 Coordination and trust determine the games payoff matrix and power captures the GDP differences or military power differences.

+Finally,  we make an extension of our model from block of countries to blocks of firms.
+The question here is what is the firm size probability distribution in every block.
+We modify the replicator equations with this porpose.
+We will show  that when firms blocks  are facing a prisioner's dilema  dominant  factor in growth dynamic is the the previous size ,  making every block very concetrated  (Oligopoly Formation) reflecting a gibrart dynamic.
+Why will show also the probability distribution  in the other multi-equilibria regime.